Norton Rose Fulbright Studio Legale

 - Financial institutions and private companies on implementation of global data protection projects, including the transfer of personal data outside the European Union.

-- Team Member - Team of the Year for Infrastructure and Construction.
-Legalcommunity Forty Under 40 Awards,2020
+- Team Member, Team of the Year, Infrastructure and Construction: Legalcommunity Forty Under 40 Awards (Italy), 2020.

 - Renewable future: government incentives to increase biomethane production, International Law Office, October 2020